NeilDG/GDENG03-Engine/README.md

 🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴 <br/>
 🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴 <br/>

 # If you are currently enrolled in DLSU GDENG-2, you are not allowed to use this project as your base source code!
+This is for reference ONLY!
+# You are required to write your own code from scratch.
-# Any evidence that you have this copy of the source code is a violation of academic honesty and will automatically give you a 0.0 for the course!
+# Any evidence that you have this copy of the source code, and/or some of the classes are being used in your project, is a violation of academic honesty and will automatically give you a 0.0 for the course!